luisrguerra/monday-icon-theme/README.md

 Not recommended Linux distributions: Elementary OS ( Missing icons and can cause difficulties to use the system ), Manjaro KDE, Kubuntu and KDE Neon.

+### How to install:
+- Open the terminal inside the theme folder
+Enter the command to open the installation shell script:
+> sh install.sh
+- Enter your password to give access to write the files on your system
+- Install Gnome Tweaks or similar if necessary (Linux Mint and Zorin OS don't need)
+- Change your icon theme with Gnome Tweaks or change with the native icon selection menu of your system.

 ### Credit:

 Papirus Icon Theme by Alexey Varfolomeev, Sergei Eremenko and creepertron95.